All Housing Policies

 Ceilings

-Items should not be hung from or attached to ceilings.
+Items may not be hung from or attached to ceilings.
 Residents may not mount anything across ceilings, even if the physical mount points are on walls.
 It is especially important not to tamper with sprinkler heads as the damages associated with inadvertently setting those off could be very costly and any damage caused would be the financial responsibility of the resident.
 Always keep at least 18 inches from sprinkler heads.

-Damages to Assigned Bedrooms
+Damages to Assigned Bedroom / Unit

 Damages to Common Areas Within Units